 Website owners love sliders.
 WordPress slider plugin has been around for a long time.
-And for the longest time, I have been trying to convince people to stop using them.
-You’ll see lots of sites with sliders if you look at our portfolio.
-But it is not because I tell all the people they can have one.
-The reality is, your site does not need one, and it can be damaging your ROI.
+And I have been trying to convince people to stop using them for the longest time.
+You’ll see many sites with sliders if you look at our portfolio.
+But it is not because I tell everyone they can have one.
+The reality is your site does not need one, and it can damage your ROI.
 So, for your consideration, here, I will list down the reasons your website does not require a slider.

 Everyone sees more than two slides

 This is mostly always the case.
-It is nearly always the first slide that will get clicked, while the others need if your sliders are clickable.
+It is nearly always the first slide that will get clicked, while the others need it if your sliders are clickable.
 I newly went to a site that had 20 slides in their slider.
-I guarantee not one person in the world other than the site owner has seen all these slides.
+I guarantee no one person other than the site owner has seen all these slides.
 If your objective is to get that data before users, then a slider will not do it.
 Visitors will scan the site, and if they do not see it instantly, they will not wait around for slides to find it.

 It is a waste of space

 Sliders take up a lot of real estate.
 While I will nevermore advocate for a site that does not scroll, it is valid that your above-the-fold content will get seen a lot more than the beneath-the-fold content.
 However, if your slider takes up half your above-the-fold real estate, you may be missing people who do not know what they are looking for.

 Sliders are impossible for visually impaired users.
 If your writing is embedded into an image that is sliding, then there is no difference in a screen reader publishing that content.

 “Why does everyone have sliders if they are so bad?”

 That is a good question!
 So many people have them because they cannot adjust their message to a singular most significant feature.
 They cannot figure out the main focus of their site, so they try to divide it between a few by putting them in a slider.

 “But I have a lot of serious stuff!
 I cannot narrow it down to only one focus!”